Discovery Gaming Community

 .

-Either sets the current affiliation of the base to the IFF of the player using the command, or clears the reputation of the base.
+Either sets the current affiliation of the base to the IFF of the player using the command.

 .